Dietary Interventions for PCOS: One Size Doesn’t Fit All

 Breakfast is the new dinner, people!

-With that said, if you want to try intermittent fasting to improve your PCOS, go right ahead, but we strongly encourage you to eat your food in the morning hours rather than in the evening if you want to see results.
-And remember, you’re gonna have to work extra hard to fight the power…of your hormones telling you to eat all the carbs now!
+With that said, if you want to try intermittent fasting to improve your PCOS, go right ahead, but we strongly encourage you to eat your food in the morning hours rather than in the evening if you want to see big results.

-2. “You Have to Eliminate Dairy and/or Gluten”
+2. “You MUST Eliminate Dairy and/or Gluten”

 Do all women with PCOS need to eliminate dairy and gluten from their diets?